kauralasoo/MTAT.03.239_Bioinformatics/gene_expression/Exploring_gene_expression.md

 ```

 # Subsetting
-To illustrate the power of SummarizedExperiment, let's take random subset of the data containing eight random donors.
+To illustrate the power of SummarizedExperiment, let's take a random subset of the data containing eight random donors.
 First, let's identify the donors:

 ```r
 	set.seed(1)